Data Structures in C

 While looking for something else to do, I realized how much I missed writing C code.
 I really enjoy how the C language allows me, as a programmer, to communicate almost directly with the machine, specifying exactly what and how to execute tasks.

-In C, structures are fairly easy to understand, and you can use the built-in primitives provided by the language.
-However, when dealing with larger structures, libraries, or applications, or when it's impractical to know the dimensions of your dataset at compile time, using malloc and similar functions becomes an invaluable tool.
+and similar functions becomes an invaluable tool.
 The challenge here is that with this flexibility comes the responsibility of carefully managing memory allocation yourself.
 Do I really need to reinvent the wheel every time I require a dynamically allocated list with attached operations, or when I need a simple queue?

 I've compiled some of the C code I've written and created a library that includes three data structures I believe are essential for most applications:

-Linked Listnode_t a simple linked list structure where the list is a pointer to the head and tail nodes.
+a simple linked list structure where the list is a pointer to the head and tail nodes.

 Vector operations